percona/pbm-docs/docs/features/snapshots.md

     !!! important

-        You must **copy the data on every node of a corresponding replica set in a cluster**.
-For example, copy files from `node1` of `rs1` in a backup onto all nodes in `rs1` in the target cluster and so on.
+        While a backup is made from a single node of a replica set, for the restore you must **copy the data on every node of a corresponding replica set in a cluster**.
+For example, copy files from a backup for a replica set `rs1` to all nodes in `rs1` in the target cluster and so on.

 3. After you copied the files to the nodes, complete the restore with the following command: